npg70/galbreath-old/sources/kintyre-families.md

 * [William G-](/people/galbraith-william-1833.md) (bother), jeweller/watchmaker, d.
 1915, age 81.
 Already mentioned, but the arson/theft/attempted murder story is good.

-* Archibald Alexander Galbraith, also nicknamed Sandy, and X-grandson of the other Archibald Sandy.
+* Archibald Alexander Galbraith, also nicknamed Sandy, and great-grandson of the other Archibald Sandy, and son of Alexander and Marion (McDougall) Galbraith.  *If I got this correct.*
     * b.
 1945, d.
 2022. m.
 Doreen Allen in 1971
     * Campbeltown Courier Obit:
         > Annoucements Feburary 4 2022